UJDuran/milestoneOne_T6/Specification.md

 Users click on option "Cancel"

 ##### Alternate Sequences
-Users change their mind, or they click on delete an account by mistake.
-System prompts the user to confirm.
+•	Users change their mind, or they click on delete an account by mistake o	System prompts the user to confirm o	User click cancel

 ##### Alternate Postconditions
 Users still have an account to log in.